Hailey Gates: Acting

 Gates appeared in Ricki and the Flash as Emily in 2015.
 She also co-wrote and produced A Space Program, a 2015 docudrama, with artist Tom Sachs.
 The film received a positive review from The New York Times.

 Gates hosted Viceland's States of Undress.
 The investigative docu-series focuses on the political and social circumstances surrounding fashion weeks around the world.
 The show's second season premiered on June 6, 2017.

 Gates had a small role as "drugged-out mother" in David Lynch's 2017 reboot of Twin Peaks on Showtime.
 In 2019, Gates appeared in the Safdie brothers' movie Uncut Gems.

+Gates also appeared as Charli XCX's creative director Celeste in Aidan Zamiri's mockumentary The Moment.

 Directing

 In January 2019, a short film directed by Gates and starring Alia Shawkat, Shako Mako, premiered in Los Angeles.
 The film was produced as part of Miu Miu's Women's Tales series of shorts directed by women.
-In 2023, Gates wrote and directed a feature length film Atropia with Alia Shawkat and Callum Turner among the cast.
+In 2023, Gates wrote and directed a feature-length film Atropia with Alia Shawkat and Callum Turner among the cast.